gmitaros/spring-boot-user-management/README.md

     - **Functionalities**: It is a web application built with  React that interacts with the backend services via APIs.
 It provides a user interface for users to interact with the application.
     - **More info**: Click [Frontend README](frontend/README.md) to view more info

+# Benefits of the Architectural Design

+## 1. **Separation of Concerns**
+- Each microservice is responsible for a specific aspect of the application, leading to a clear separation of concerns.
+This modular approach makes it easier to understand, develop, and maintain each part of the system.

+## 2. **Scalability**
+- Microservices can be scaled independently based on their load and resource requirements.
+For instance, the `auth-server` can be scaled up during peak login times without affecting other services like the `email-service`.

+## 3. **Flexibility and Technology Diversity**
+- Different microservices can be developed using different technologies and frameworks best suited for their specific tasks.
+This flexibility allows the use of the best tool for each job.

+## 4. **Improved Fault Isolation**
+- If one microservice fails, it does not necessarily bring down the entire system.
+For example, if the `email-service` encounters an issue, the rest of the application (e.g., user authentication and frontend) can continue to function.

+## 5. **Ease of Deployment**
+- Microservices enable continuous deployment and delivery.
+Services can be deployed independently, which reduces the risk of deployment failures and allows for faster iteration and release cycles.

+## 6. **Enhanced Maintainability and Testability**
+- Smaller codebases are easier to manage and test.
+Each microservice can be tested in isolation, leading to more effective and efficient testing processes.

+## 7. **Service Reusability**
+- Common functionalities (like those in `authentication-core`) can be reused across multiple services, promoting code reuse and reducing duplication.

+## 8. **Dynamic Discovery and Load Balancing**
+- The `discovery-service` allows for dynamic service discovery and registration, which simplifies the management of microservice instances and enables effective load balancing and failover strategies.

+## 9. **Centralized API Management**
+- The `gateway-service` provides a single entry point for clients, centralizing API management.
+It handles routing, security, and load balancing, which simplifies client interactions with the backend services.

+## 10. **Centralized Configuration and Management**
+- Configuration management for microservices can be centralized, making it easier to manage configurations across different environments and ensuring consistency.

+By adopting this microservices architecture, the project benefits from improved modularity, scalability, flexibility, fault isolation, and maintainability, making it well-suited to handle the complexities and demands of modern application development.
 ## Additional Information

 - **MailHog**: A fake SMTP server to capture and view emails.
 It can be accessed at [http://localhost:8025](http://localhost:8025).